asolbas/CNVdb/README.md

 - __run_AnnotSV.sh__: bash script to annotate the regions of the CNV data base.
 - __genes.R__: statistical analysis of the genes annotated int the database.
 - __GO_v2.R, KEGG_v2.R, InterPro_v2.R and HPO_v2__: functional annotation of the genes mapped to the regions of the CNV database and enrichment analysis.
+- __EA_Results__: results of the functional enrichment analysis performed with the data of the IIS-FJD cohort.

 ### Contact